mutt0-ds/mutt0-ds.github.io/_posts/2022-03-21-global-logger.md

 I also needed a custom dashboard (inspired by [Airflow's one](https://airflow.apache.org/docs/apache-airflow/stable/ui.html), to be used by my colleagues for monitoring the scripts assigned to their departments, opening tickets, and doing other unique actions.

-So, here's the backstory regarding how I created my own Logger.
-I have a lot to learn and process yet, but hey, it's a start.

-### My Proposal
+## 💡 My Proposal

-In my mind, my logger would consist of three parts
+In my mind, my logger would consist of three parts:

 1. **Backend**: a module to be imported by all the scripts that connect to the Database and store logging data and results.
 Since the majority of them are in Python, that's the language I'm going to use.
 2. **Database**: a SQL Server Express instance we have already set up for other tasks in our local server.